Smuggling: Customs secures 8 convictions, 48 others in court

 By Godfrey Bivbere

-The Federal Operations Unit, FOU Zone A of the Nigeria Customs Service, NCS Thursday said it has secured eight convictions of persons involved in smuggling while 48 others are on various stages of persecution.
+The Federal Operations Unit, FOU Zone A of the Nigeria Customs Service, NCS, has said it has secured eight convictions of persons involved in smuggling while 48 others were on various stages of persecution.

 According to him, “This Unit, through the Federal High Court, had secured eight convictions during the last 10 months, while 48 different cases are at various stages of prosecution.
 The chart below shows the convictions.